RyanJWallis/SAMPs/README.md

 **<a href="https://pubmed.ncbi.nlm.nih.gov/35580013/">Go to the Paper</a>**

-Raw data files are required for scripts to run and are available on request
+Raw data files are required for scripts to run and are available on request (r.wallis@qmul.ac.uk)

 # Project Details